victorporof/Sublime-JSHint/README.md

 `git clone git://github.com/victorporof/Sublime-JSHint.git %APPDATA%/Sublime\ Text\ 2/Packages/Sublime-JSHint`

 ## Usage
-There are two ways you can use Sublime-JSHint: as a build system or a python plugin.

-### Python plugin
 Tools -> Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and type `jshint`.

 -- or --